Harmonym/security-lab-time-for-agents/docs/docs/lab-03-safety-systems.md

 ![Filter to deployment connection](media/filter-to-deployment.png)

-7. Complete filter creation.
+7. Complete content filter creation.

 8. You should test the filters under the "Try it now" tab or within the "playground" UI for your agent.

 You will also test your safety system in more depth in a future step of this lab.
-You have just completed setting up prompt shields and spotlighting, now you're ready to configure the task adherence evaluation.
+You have just completed setting up the content filters, now you're ready to configure the task adherence evaluation.

 <br>